zksync-association/zksync-upgrade-verification-tool/Docs/emergencyUpgradeDocs/README.md

 # Emergency upgrade: Rehearsal script

-# Objective
+## 🎯 Objective

-The objective of the rehearsal is to make guardians and security council members comfortable with the tools used to approve emergency upgrades
+The objective of the rehearsal is to make guardians and security council members comfortable with the tools used to approve emergency upgrades.

-## Preparation
+## 📝 Preparation

 ### 1. Access to Safe and your signing wallet